edward130603/BayesSpace/README.md

 ## Installation

-BayesSpace will be available on BioConductor soon.
-Until then, it can be installed with `devtools`:
+BayesSpace has been submitted to Bioconductor.
+Until its availability there, it can be installed with `devtools`:

 ```
 # Install devtools if necessary